Could This Tragic Loss of Life Have Been Prevented?

 Mr. Clark’s parents held a vigil for their son which “helped police develop leads,” per WSB-TV 2 reports.
 Two suspects are allegedly now facing charges, including “murder” and “armed robbery.”

-Did negligent security contribute to this senseless loss?
+Did negligent security contribute to this senseless loss of life?
 We represent individuals and families in Georgia who have suffered a tragic loss or injury as a consequence of negligent property security, and we have recovered tens of millions of dollars for our Clients.
 Read Our Legal Take to find out if the victim’s family may have legal avenues for justice and claims for substantial compensation in Georgia, or call now for a free consultation with out legal team: 404.842.1600.